 The Apostle Paul said something very similar about heaven.
 He said everyone who has placed their faith in Christ has “the firstfruits of the Spirit,” meaning that the presence of the Holy Spirit gives us a glimpse of heaven.
 And he said this taste of our future inheritance naturally leads to two responses: A yearning for heaven and the patience to wait for that reward (Romans 8:22-25).

 Do you yearn for heaven?
 When I first thought about that, I had to admit that I don’t.
-When I travel, I yearn to see my family.
+When I’m away from home, I yearn to see my family.
 Every spring, I start yearning for our summer vacation.
 As for heaven?
 I’m thankful that it’s real, but I can’t say I’m in any hurry to get there.

 …it (is) not in them.
 It only comes through them and what (comes) through them (is) longing…For they are not the thing itself; they are only the scent of a flower we have not found, the echo of a tune we have not heard, news from a country we have never visited.

 That’s why even the best things of this world only leave us wanting more.
 As Lewis wrote,